arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 Interrupt signals must be set with appropriate triggers to create interrupt requests correctly, and they become critical when implemented on programmable logic controllers such as Opta™.
 Because it handles broad signal types, it is a good practice to understand which signal circumstances suit certain applications.
 Generally, they are **Level-Triggered** or **Edge-Triggered** interrupts.
 They are characterized as follows:

-* **Level-Triggered:** this is when an interrupt has been requested with signals at a particular logic level, which can be either *HIGH* or *LOW*.
+* **Level-Triggered:** This is when an interrupt has been requested with signals at a particular logic level, which can be either *HIGH* or *LOW*.
-* **Edge-Triggered:** this is when an interrupt has been requested due to a signal at a specific transition level, which can be either *RISING* or *FALLING* edge.
+* **Edge-Triggered:** This is when an interrupt has been requested due to a signal at a specific transition level, which can be either *RISING* or *FALLING* edge.
 It can also be configured with *CHANGE* argument to interrupt whenever either signal transition has occurred.

 Now that you have a better knowledge about interrupts, let's see how to use interrupts with an Opta™ device.